 - English as a Second Language – Students use service to practice English in context while learning about the community in which they live

 How Do I Develop a Service-Learning Course?

 A successful service-learning course brings together the 3 C’s: Course Outcomes, Community-Identified Needs, and Critical Reflections.
 It can take effort to create a well-integrated, asset-based, critically reflective service-learning class.
-We recommend that you take advantage of the resources RISE has to offer or set up a meeting to talk through your ideas and seek support to lessen the work.
+We recommend that you take advantage of the resources RISE has to offer through the RISE website and the Service-Learning SharePoint, or set up a meeting to talk through your ideas and seek support to lessen the work.